Art of Tamara de Lempicka

 Her work reflects the neoclassical revival of the 1920s, to which Picasso contributed with his colossal seaside nudes.
 Lempicka belongs to the line of painters, extending through Jacques-Louis David and Jean Auguste Dominique Ingres, who stress sharp outlines and sculptural mass.
 Indeed, a contemporary critic, noting Lempicka's heavy, languid forms and polished surfaces, called her “the perverse Ingres of the Machine Age.”
 She admired Botticelli, Antonello da Messina, and Mannerists like Bronzino and Pontormo, with their refined, armored style.
 Her subjects were the glittering habitués of postwar Paris café society, where new money met old and where cosmopolitan refugees mixed with Jazz Age entertainers and madcap youth.

-from Glittering Images: A Journey Through Art from Egypt to Star Wars amazon
+from Glittering Images: A Journey Through Art from Egypt to Star Wars Buy at amazon

 For other Art Deco work, see: